vitorlinsbinski/dt-money/README.md

     # Access the project folder in your terminal:
     $ cd dt-money

-    # Install all dependences:
+    # Install all dependencies:
     $ npm install

-    # Initialize JSON Server with these parameters: -w for watch each HTTP request and -d for delay in microsseconds:
+    # Initialize JSON Server with these parameters: -w for watching each HTTP request and -d for the delay in microseconds:
     $ npx json-server server.json -w -d 350

-    # Run the appliaction:
+    # Run the application:
     $ npm run dev
 ```